Best things to do in Egypt

 6. Enjoying jeep or camel safaris is one of the most exciting things to do in Egypt

-Camel safaris, on the other hand, involve riding a camel through the desert, often stopping at local villages and other points of interest along the way.
-Both jeep and camel safaris offer a unique way to experience the western desert and its culture, and can be tailored to suit the interests and preferences of the traveller.
+Camel safaris, on the other hand, involve riding a camel through the desert, often stopping at local villages and other interesting spots.
+Both jeep and camel safaris offer a unique way to experience the western desert and its culture, and they can be customized to fit what you like.

 desert-camel-safari-shutterstock_158060486